mgds/geomapapp/README.md

 This file.

 ## pom.xml
 The build file used to compile GMA and create the unsigned jar files.
 Since it's a Maven build, it also manages GMA's dependencies.
+You should be able to build GMA locally with `mvn clean compile` and make a jar with `mvn clean compile package`.

 ## src/main/java
 Contains the Java source code for GeoMapApp.